 Dining out one evening at Le Relais, surely one of Angers’ best known restaurants, I was offered a glass of wine with a bright, shimmering, mid-gold hue.
 It’s not uncommon to be challenged in this way when dining with wine-interested friends and colleagues, the glass of wine pushed your way with hardly a word – and certainly with no clue as to its origin or identity – for a blind assessment.
-The hand behind the glass belonged to David Cobbold, wine consultant and educator.
-The gauntlet was thrown down, although as gesture of goodwill perhaps, one clue as to the wine’s identity was provided.
+The gauntlet had been thrown down, although perhaps as a gesture of goodwill one clue as to the wine’s identity was provided.
 This was a wine of the Loire.

 It was Melon de Bourgogne.
 From Bruno Cormerais.